Why the Chase Sapphire Preferred is great for Lyft riders

 Also, know that points earned with this card fall within the Chase Ultimate Rewards program, which is known for its flexibility.
 Cardholders can use their points for cash back, statement credits, gift cards, merchandise, travel through Chase and even 1:1 point transfers to Chase airline and hotel partners.

-- Earn 60,000 bonus points after you spend $4,000 on purchases within three months of account opening
+- Welcome offer: Earn 60,000 bonus points after you spend $4,000 on purchases within three months of account opening

-- Cardholders get 25 percent more value for their points when they redeem for travel through Chase Ultimate Rewards
+- Notable benefit: Cardholders get 25 percent more value for their points when they redeem them for travel through Chase Ultimate Rewards

 Chase Sapphire Preferred Lyft benefits

-In addition to the generous rewards the Chase Sapphire Preferred offers in several everyday spending categories, cardholders can earn 5X points for each dollar they spend on Lyft rides through March 2022.
+In addition to Chase Sapphire Preferred’s generous rewards offers in several everyday spending categories, cardholders can earn 5X points for each dollar they spend on Lyft rides through March 31, 2025.
+This benefit represents an extra 3X points on Lyft rides (on top of the 2X points already earned for general travel purchases).

 Of course, you can also redeem your Chase points for ground transportation through Chase, and you’ll get 25 percent more value for your points when you do.